SOS Children in Haiti

 Following economic collapse in the country in 1986, high unemployment resulted in many families becoming desperately poor.
 Children in particular began to suffer increased levels of malnutrition and dietary deficiencies as well as living in poverty.
 Therefore, SOS Children decided to increase its presence in the country and in the late 1980s the SOS Children's Village Cap Haitien was established.

 One of the new SOS Children's Villages will be located in Les Cayes – Haiti’s third-largest city in the south of the country – which will give a home to 135 orphaned and abandoned children.
-Many families living in Les Cayes were affected by the earthquake and the community lacks key education and health facilities.
-Therefore, as well as building a new SOS Children’s Village, we will also begin an SOS Family Strengthening Programme, which will support families and communities with healthcare and social support.
-In addition, we will construct a new school to provide a free education to over 700 children.

 The second new SOS Village will be based in Croix-de-Bouquets, on the outskirts of Port-au-Prince, and will have the capacity to care for approximately 140 orphaned children.
 This Village will accommodate some of the 100 children who are currently still cared for by SOS Children in temporary accommodation in Port-au-Prince.